MartinNuc/stfu-and-click/server/README.md

 Team score is stored in a sorted set called `teams`.
 The score of sorted set is number of team's clicks.
 The value is team name.

 User's score is stored as a simple number with key `user:<session>`.

+Data are not normalized.
+Storing them normalized in Redis would mean to store data in hashes and use only references in sorted set which I considered overkill but would be probably a better design.